-This 12 month SPI-based drought outlook uses data through to June 2017, with potential impacts on large surface water reserves and groundwater.
+The 12 month SPI-based drought outlook uses data through to January 2019, with potential impacts on large surface water reserves and groundwater.
 In general negative impacts are expected if the SPI is less than or equal to -1.3 (very dry or worse ref: CDPMN).
-The current 12-month SPI-based drought outlook for the country shows that there is no drought concern for the entire country.
-See the map below.
+The current 12-month SPI-based drought outlook for the country shows that long-term drought is evolving over the Cayo District while long-term drought is possible over the remainder of the country (see the map below).

 Forecast Drought Condition for Belize is done using Standardized Precipitation Index (SPI)